 Alex Pettyfer (Alex Rider), Mickey Rourke (Darrius Sayle), Alicia Silverstone (Jack Starbright), Bill Nighy (Alan Blunt), Sophie Okendo (Mrs Jones), Missi Pyle (Nadia Vole), Andy Serkis (Mr Grin), Damian Lewis (Yassan Gregorovich), Ewan McGregor (Ian Rider), Stephen Fry (Smithers), Robbie Coltrane (Prime Minister), Sara Bolger (Sabina Pleasure), Ashley Walters (Wolf)

 Stormbreaker represents an attempt to launch the Alex Rider books on the big screen.
-Apparently, all the books have been optioned as film properties with an eye towards launching the series as a potential franchise – the filmmakers no doubt having the shine of Harry Potter in their eye (which is clearly signalled by a scene where Alex Pettyfer sarcastically wonders if the MI6 complex is Hogwarts).
-The juvenile spy franchise had been attempted elsewhere in recent years – Spy Kids (2001) and sequels Spy Kids 2: Island of Lost Dreams (2002) and Spy Kids 3-D: Game Over (2003), tv’s Kim Possible (2002-7) and Agent Cody Banks (2003) and Agent Cody 2 Banks: Destination London (2004).
+All the books were optioned as film properties with an eye towards launching the series as a potential franchise – the filmmakers no doubt having the shine of Harry Potter in their eye (which is clearly signalled by a scene where Alex Pettyfer sarcastically wonders if the MI6 complex is Hogwarts).
+The juvenile spy franchise was attempted elsewhere in the early 2000s – Spy Kids (2001) and sequels Spy Kids 2: Island of Lost Dreams (2002) and Spy Kids 3-D: Game Over (2003), tv’s Kim Possible (2002-7) and Agent Cody Banks (2003) and Agent Cody 2 Banks: Destination London (2004).
+(For an overview of the genre see Spy Films).
 I thought Stormbreaker had a good deal of potential because I had been impressed by Anthony Horowitz’s writing elsewhere (he takes both a writing and producing credit on the film), and it seemed to be (at least going by the pre-release publicity) trying to treat the idea seriously unlike all these others.